Faculty and Staff

 School of Music Room 227

-Dr. Bain has composed a wide variety of instrumental and vocal music that has been performed by leading artists across the U.S. and Europe.
-He has written extensively for the theatre and is an accomplished electro-acoustic composer whose works employ unique tuning systems, algorithmic approaches, and musical sonification techniques.
-His music is available on the Centaur, Equilibrium, Innova, and Red Clay labels.
-Centaur recently released a CD of his electronic music titled Sounding Number featuring musical sonifications of mathematical ideas such as pi, prime numbers, Fibonacci numbers, the golden ratio, fractals and chaos theory.
+Dr. Bain has composed a wide variety of music that has been performed by leading artists across the U.S. and Europe.
+He is an accomplished electroacoustic composer whose works employ unique musical sonification techniques, algorithmic approaches and tuning systems.
+His recent work, including his compact disc of electronic music Sounding Number, focuses on musical sonifications of mathematical ideas.
+His music is available on the Centaur, Equilibrium, Innova and Red Clay labels.